University of Glasgow

 The School has an international reputation in teaching, clinical services and research and is accredited by the Royal College of Veterinary Surgeons (RCVS), the European Association of Establishments of Veterinary Education (EAEVE) and the American Veterinary Medical Association (AVMA).

-You will hold a veterinary degree, have a comprehensive knowledge of veterinary public health as it relates to animal welfare and food safety, and have previous experience in a relevant veterinary clinical or veterinary public health role.
+You will hold a veterinary degree and ideally have a PhD, European or American Boards in VPH or equivalent and have previous experience in a relevant veterinary public health role.

 Informal enquiries may be directed to Dr Pamela Johnston, Head of Division of Pathology, Public Health and Disease Investigation and Clinical Director of Veterinary Diagnostic Services (email@example.com)